-The interesting thing about Somatic Experiencing is that we really don't have to work event by event, story by story, perpetrator by perpetrator because the body is the common denominator.
+The interesting thing about Somatic Experiencing (SE) is that we really don't have to work event by event, story by story, perpetrator by perpetrator because the body is the common denominator.
 The autonomic nervous system is the core structure that we're working with.

 It's a really common experience for people to wonder how an event so long ago could still have an impact on their life today.

 An interesting thing about trauma is that it can go dormant and not show up for years and then suddenly something triggers it.
 Triggers can show up in all different kinds of ways – it can be the sound of footsteps or certain smell or seeing someone who reminds you of the perpetrator, or hearing a car backfire.